GuuscoNL/CitySynth/README.md

 This project was created in 2 weeks for my IPASS (Individual Propedeuse Assessment)

 ## Usage
 The tool is mainly created for game developers or artist that need a quick city layout for there game or scene.
 However this tool can also be used for other means, for example a piping system with a heatmap that is based on real life data or for irrigation perhaps.
+If you set Highway SideRoad chance to 0 than you can have a highway/piping system with no side roads/pipes.
+An easy way to connected places.

 ## Installation